LMHT/LMHT.github.io/contributing.md

 ## Submit an Issue

 Before submitting an issue, please visit the LMHT repository's [Issues page] to verify it is not already a known issue.
-If is is a new issue, click "New Issue" in the upper right corner and title it according to what the issue is.
-Issues are tracked by title so make it as accurate as possible.
+If it is a new issue, click "New Issue" in the upper right corner and title it according to what the issue is.
+Issues are tracked by title, so please make it as accurate as possible.
 Then leave a detailed comment about what the issue is, where it occurs, what button or feature you were trying to use, what did not work correctly, how should it have worked, etc. If possible, submit screen shots or any applicable files to document the issue.
 Please do not assign any milestones or labels&mdash;we will do that.

 Once an issue is submitted, we will review it and request any additional information needed to verify the issue.
 If it is a valid issue, we will keep it on the issues list to be addressed in the future.